 3. Why do you want to work as a call center agent?

-It’s another question asked only if an applicant has zero call center work experience.
+It’s another question only if applicants have zero call center work experience.

-Instead, talk about your skills, experiences, and what you can offer.
+Instead, discuss your skills, experiences, and what you can offer.

 Sample answer: “I’m very skilled in using Microsoft Office.
 I can handle upset customers well since I have a calm and soothing voice.
 One weakness that I can think of is being a perfectionist.”